A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

 Now in a similar manner to \cite[Lecture XIV]{LecturesOnAnalyticGeometry} we will associate a topological space to every $X \in \mathsf{dRig}$ as follows.
-Viewed as an object of $\operatorname{Shv}_{\mathrm{weak}}(\mathsf{dAfnd})$, the collection of subobjects of $X$ forms a locale, as can be seen by applying the results of \cite[\S 6.4.5]{HigherToposTheory} to the $\infty$-topos $\operatorname{Shv}_{\mathrm{weak}}(\mathsf{dAfnd})_{/X}$.
-We will write the operations of join and meet in this locale as $\bigcup$ and $\bigcap$, respectively.
-With respect to the same operations of join and meet, the poset of analytic subspaces of $X$, in the sense of Definition \ref{defn:derivedweak}, also forms a locale which we denote by $\operatorname{An}(X)$.
-It is an immediate consequence of Definition \ref{defn:derivedstrongtopology}(i) that for any $\infty$-category $\mathcal{D}$ admitting small limits there is a canonical equivalence of $\infty$-categories
+Viewed as an object of $\operatorname{Shv}_{\mathrm{weak}}(\mathsf{dAfnd})$, the collection $\operatorname{Sub}(X)$ of subobjects of $X$ forms a locale, as can be seen by applying the results of \cite[\S 6.4.5]{HigherToposTheory} to the $\infty$-topos $\operatorname{Shv}_{\mathrm{weak}}(\mathsf{dAfnd})_{/X}$.
+We will write the operations of join and meet in this locale as $\cup$ and $\cap$, respectively.
+Now we have the following Lemma. \begin{lem} With respect to the same operations of join and meet, the poset of analytic subspaces of $X$, in the sense of Definition \ref{defn:derivedweak}, also forms a locale. \end{lem} \begin{proof} It is clear that the meet of two analytic subspaces of $X$ is again an analytic subspace: one has $U \cap V= U \times_X V$.
+The join of two objects $U, V \in \operatorname{Sub}(X)$ is given explicitly as

+from which one can of course deduce the formula for finite joins.
+More generally, if $\{U_i\}_{i \in \mathcal{I}}$ is a small family of analytic subspaces of $X$, then one has explicitly